 Increase Cycle Life by 50% or More

 The result of limiting maximum temperature and ensuring temperature uniformity is a dramatic increase in cycle life.
-The graph bellow illustrates the typical increase in cycle life driven by adding PCM to the battery pack.
-If the battery pack in this example cost $250, the cost per charging cycle would be reduced from $0.63 to $0.35.
+The graph bellow illustrates the typical increase in cycle life driven by adding PCC to the battery pack.
+If the battery pack in this example cost $250, the capital cost per charging cycle would be reduced from $0.63 to $0.35.